PlaidWeb/publ-site/content/manual/deploying/git-deployment.md

 ## Deployment script

-Regardless of your actual git hosting situation, you will need a deployment script, which does a `git pull` and updates package versions if the `poetry.lock` has changed.
+Regardless of your actual git hosting situation, you will need a deployment script, which does a `git pull` and performs different tasks depending on what's been updated.
 Save this file as `deploy.sh` in your website repository, and make sure it's set executable:

 ```bash
 #!/bin/sh